 This analysis assumes that property tax is the only unrestricted SMCOE revenue source that would be impacted by the proposed project.
 Though SMCOE receives several minor unrestricted state funds, such as lottery and Educational Protection Account funds, these funds are tied to ADA for SMCOE-operated schools only.
-The proposed project is unlikely to generate new enrollment for SMCOE-operated schools, as indicated by the very low enrollment these schools constitute as a percentage of countywide enrollment.8
+The proposed project is unlikely to generate new enrollment for SMCOE-operated schools, as indicated by the very low enrollment these schools constitute as a percentage of countywide enrollment.9

 SMCOE receives 3.0 percent of the base one-percent property tax in the TRA where the proposed project is located.
-The proposed project at buildout is estimated to result in an assessed value increase of approximately \$324 million, which would generate \$96,200 in annual property tax revenues to SMCOE.
+The project at buildout is estimated to result in an assessed value increase of approximately \$129 million, which would generate \$38,200 in annual property tax revenues to SMCOE.

 To evaluate the proposed project's potential impact on SMCOE operations and expenditures, it is useful to distinguish between SMCOE's two service populations.
 One service population consists of the students enrolled in SMCOE-operated schools, to whom SMCOE provides direct educational services.
 As noted above, the proposed project is unlikely to produce any change in this particular service population.
 The other service population is all enrolled K-12 public school students in San Mateo County.
 This population receives indirect services through the administrative support, training, and other functions SMCOE provides to school districts in the County.
-The proposed project would be expected to generate 276 additional K-12 students-180 in Ravenswood City ESD and 97 in Sequoia Union HSD, as tabulated in their respective fiscal impact models-which would be counted toward SMCOE's broader service population.
+The proposed project would be expected to generate 90 additional K-12 students-59 in Ravenswood ESD and 32 in Sequoia Union HSD, as tabulated in their respective fiscal impact models-which would be counted toward SMCOE's broader service population.

 In FY 2019-20, SMCOE budgeted \$41.8 million in unrestricted expenditures to service its central office operations, omitting capital outlay and transfers.
 This figure does not include unrestricted expenditures related to operating court and community schools.
 These expenditures amount to \$447 per enrolled student in San Mateo County.
-Given the project's estimated student generation, the proposed project would be expected to produce approximately \$123,500 in additional costs to SMCOE.
+Given the project's estimated student generation, the proposed project would be expected to produce approximately \$40,400 in additional costs to SMCOE.

-8 SMCOE-operated schools enroll about 300, or 0.32 percent, of San Mateo County's approximately 93,500 students, according to 2019-2020 Census day enrollment data from the California Department of Education.
+9 SMCOE-operated schools enroll about 300, or 0.32 percent, of San Mateo County's approximately 93,500 students, according to 2019-2020 Census day enrollment data from the California Department of Education.
 Applying this rate to the Project's estimated student generation yields only 0.37 students.

-The proposed project is expected to produce a negative net fiscal impact of \$27,300 to SMCOE, as detailed in Table A-3.
-This amounts to approximately 0.07 percent of SMCOE's FY 2019-20 unrestricted expenditures.
+The proposed project is expected to produce an annual negative net fiscal impact of \$2,200 to SMCOE, as detailed in Table A-3.